 Most recently, our Nova Scotia Duck Tolling Retriever began urinating frequently when outside and licking excessively when inside.
 A visit to the vet revealed urine that was highly acidic and full of crystals.

-Her urinary issues disappeared and when we test her urine pH it tests between 6 & 7, a huge improvement from her highly acidic urine result at the vet.
+Her urinary issues disappeared and when we tested her urine pH it tested between 6 & 7, a huge improvement from her highly acidic urine result at the vet.
+We continue to periodically test her urine pH to make sure it stays in this range.

 Our other dog, a sheltie mix, had experienced a few UTIs in a short period of time.
 We started adding apple cider vinegar to her breakfast each day, and she hasn’t had a UTI since.